-To evaluate the quality of a blog’s content objectively, we should look at a number of different factors:
+To evaluate the quality of a blog’s content objectively, you need to look at a number of different factors.

 To make your headlines more compelling, try a few of these quick tips:

-- Use your keyword(s) near the beginning of the headline, as long as it makes sense.
+- Keywords: Use your keyword(s) near the beginning of the headline, as long as it makes sense.
 (Why Keyword-Optimized Titles Get the Best Results)

 Too many writers or marketers use the first headline that comes to them.
 It shouldn’t be an afterthought.
-It shouldn’t be a throwaway.
 Your headline is pivotal to blog success.
 For example, which headline is better?